lbriais/stacked_config/README.md

 * The __system layer__, which is a layer common to all applications using this gem.
-* The __gem layer__, which is the layer that will enable a gem to embed its own config. __You may consider this level as the layer where you will set the default values for your properties__.
+* The __gem layer__, which is the layer that will enable a gem to embed its own config. __You may consider this level as the layer where you will set the default values for the properties of your executable__.
+This layer will get the config of the Gem that hosts the current __executable__.
 * The __global layer__, which is the layer to declare options for all users that use the ruby script using this gem.
 * The __user layer__, which is the layer, where a user can set options for the ruby script using this gem.
 * The __extra layer__, which provides the possibility to specify another config file from the config itself.